Richard Jungclaus: Early life and career

 He held lower level command positions until June 1935 when he took a staff posting as adjutant to August Heissmeyer, the head of the SS Main Office in Berlin.
 From October 1937 to November 1938, he was commander of the 12th SS-Standarte headquartered in Hanover.
 He was then advanced to command of SS-Abschnitt (District) IV, also based in Hanover, and served in that capacity until 1 April 1942.

 War years

-Jungclaus joined the Waffen-SS in January 1940 and, after completing training, was commissioned an SS-Untersturmführer in May.
+Jungclaus joined the Waffen-SS in at the end of December 1939 and, after completing training, was commissioned an Untersturmführer in May 1940.
 He served with the 11th and 4th Totenkopfstandarten until April 1941 and then with the Regiment Westland of the 5th SS Panzer Division Wiking until September.
 From September 1941 to April 1942, he worked as an advisor to the Dutch SS.
 Then, until August 1944, he helped establish and direct the Flemish SS in Brussels, under the eponymous Dienststelle Jungclaus (Department Jungclaus).